15 Top Hospitality Tech Companies in 2026 Transforming Hotels & Travel

 Consolidating to integrated platforms from leading hospitality tech companies reduces these costs by 25-40%.
 Properties typically save $5,000-$15,000 annually per 100 rooms by eliminating redundant systems.

-Smart room technology and IoT implementations drive 15-25% reductions in energy consumption.
+Smart room technology and IoT deployments drive 15-25% reductions in energy consumption.

 For a 200-room hotel spending $200,000 annually on energy, this translates to $30,000-$50,000 in savings while supporting sustainability commitments.

-Properties implementing keyless entry solutions from providers like Omnitec eliminate physical key replacement costs (averaging $3-$8 per replacement) and reduce lock maintenance expenses by 60-70%, saving $8,000-$15,000 annually for a typical 150-room property.
+Properties deploying keyless entry solutions from providers like Omnitec eliminate physical key replacement costs (averaging $3-$8 per replacement) and reduce lock maintenance expenses by 60-70%, saving $8,000-$15,000 annually for a typical 150-room property.

-Hotels implementing comprehensive technology stacks from hospitality technology companies typically see NPS increases of 15-30 points.
-This correlation with repeat bookings is powerful, improving NPS by 10 points can increase repeat guest rates by 10-15%, directly impacting lifetime customer value.
+Hotels deploying full technology stacks from hospitality technology companies typically see NPS increases of 15-30 points.
+This correlation with repeat bookings is powerful -- improving NPS by 10 points can increase repeat guest rates by 10-15%, directly impacting lifetime customer value.

 Properties deploying guest experience technology consistently achieve 0.3-0.7 point improvements in online review ratings (on 5-point scales).
 Research shows a 0.5-point improvement in rating can increase booking conversion rates by 25-30%, particularly for independent properties competing against branded chains.